absognety/Mathematics-Hackerrank-Solutions/README.md

 + [Summing the N Series](sumOfSeries.py)
 + [A Very Big Sum](veryBigSum.py)

-This Solution set is authored by myself when I was solving some of Mathematics problems, If you have a code with better efficiency
-(*Better Complexity*) feel free to give a PR
+This Solution set is authored by myself when I was solving some of Mathematics problems, If you have a code with *better time complexity* feel free to give a PR

 The challenges can be found at <https://www.hackerrank.com/domains/mathematics>